-Carpet Beetles, also known as Carpenter Beetles, are light brown to black in color and are around ¼ inch long.
+Carpet Beetles are light brown to black in color and are around ¼ inch long.
 They prefer dark, isolated areas and are usually found indoors.

 Carpet Beetle larvae feed on household fabrics like wool, silk, leather, spices and grains, leaving scattered holes behind.
 Adult Carpet Beetles lay their eggs in late spring, and are active until the winter.
 The adults mostly feed on pollen and nectar outside the home and are a nuisance inside the home when they lay their eggs in carpets, clothes and crevices.